Neya-M/Treetop-Jump/README.md

 _-such a wonderful frankenstien of code-_

-I learned so much about 3D Godot and also how not to store the project files!
+Making this game, I learned a lot about 3D Godot and a little more about blender.
+It was kind of hard to learn the tools with so many features that I don't know how to use, but I got there in the end :)

 ### Play it now
 https://that-blob.itch.io/treetop-jump